gzeuner/SnapShotter/README.md

 To get started, clone this repository, install the necessary dependencies with `npm install`, and update the `config.js` file with your specific details.
 Start the script with `node SnapShotter.js`.

+Supplementary: [upcam-client](https://github.com/gzeuner/upcam-client) to download images from upcam and compatible devices.

 Happy monitoring!

 ---